dcunited001/dcunited001.github.io/_posts/2018-02-28-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 as being **sheltered**.
 So, the concepts that I'm describing are not
 incomprehensible: they are actually facile, trivial and necessary to being successful in life or family.
-What is difficult to follow is the language that I use to methodologically describe it, which is where my power of psychosocial inference and extrapolation are derived.
-This is what angers me when people do not listen.
-I can describe these same subjects a hundred different ways: *but I need someone to fucking listen.*
+What is difficult to follow is the language that I use to methodologically describe these concepts, which is where my power of psychosocial inference and extrapolation are derived.

+What angers me when people do not listen?
+If you bother to talk to me, I can describe these same subjects a hundred different ways: *but I need someone to fucking listen.* I would be patient with anyone who listens because I don't expect them to understand immediately, but nearly everyone who interacts with me expects to *handle* me. **They employ the same rhetorical and psychological tactics to get me to shut up as quickly as possible.** They don't understand that I react the way I do because that's the only treatment I ever receive.
+They talk down to me and reinforce the labels society wants people to use to humiliate me and disempower me.
+They might have a college degree, but they assume that, because I don't have a BS/BA, no one has given me the seal of approval and no one should respect my ideas.
+It's because they are incapable of identifying actual substance.

 <a name="my-own-psychological-development-a-topped-tree-isolated-like-veal" />